gTX31vsg/csgo-region/README.md

 [![CS:GO](https://img.shields.io/badge/game-CS%3AGO-yellow.svg)](https://store.steampowered.com/app/730/CounterStrike_Global_Offensive/)

 Simple react site which makes it possible to select your preferred region for Counter-Strike: Global Offensive with a decent ui.

+## DEPRECATED
+**Valve has removed the "sdr" command from the game** which this project relies on, as it was the most efficient way to change your destination cluster.